Joynrui/computer-synchronization-file/study notes/Java API 进阶.md

 #### Generic programming

-**Specialty:**  Generic programming makes your program can multiplex objects of various types.
+**Speciality:**  Generic programming makes you program can multiplex objects of various types.
 Generic add a limit when you cite a class.

 Generic type parameters will give you a prompt when you want to pass the parameters.
 Generic is a clear way that it makes the program have a compile error rather than a runtime cast exception.
 It makes the program easier to understand and safer.